Planet

 Key takeaways

-• DCC vs MCP - DCC and MCP were created to solve different cardholder and merchant scenarios, although they are currently only available on the Visa and Mastercard networks.
+• DCC vs MCP - DCC and MCP were created to solve different cardholder and merchant scenarios, although they are currently only available on the Visa and Mastercard networks but will be available to other schemes soon.

 • DCC - Dynamic Currency Conversion (DCC) is mostly offered in card present environments, such as retail stores, hotels, and restaurants.
 DCC offers international travellers the option of paying for products and services in their own country’s currency vs the currency of the country that they are in.
 For transparency, the local amount, DCC amount, exchange rate, and fees will all be visible for both options.

-• MCP - Multi-Currency Pricing (MCP) is mainly offered in cardholder not present environments such as the internet, mail-order and telephone order.
-MCP enables merchants from one country to provide international customers the opportunity to pay for goods or services in their local currency.
+• MCP - Multi-Currency Pricing (MCP) is mainly offered online.
+MCP enables merchants from one country to provide international customers the opportunity to browse and pay for goods or services in their local currency.

 • MCP has some great advantages.
 There are typically no foreign transaction fees, customers will consider buying from websites that may previously have been ruled out, and local merchants can operate globally, providing a valuable service to overseas customers.
 Pricing transparency should reduce chargebacks and cart abandonment, enhance the online experience, and increase customer loyalty.